 Act implementing the Consumer Credit Directive 2023 passed

-On 17 April 2026, the German Federal Parliament (Deutscher Bundestag) passed the Act implementing the Consumer Credit Directive (EU) 2023/2225 of 18 October 2023 (CCD 2023).
+On 17 April 2026, the German Federal Parliament (Deutscher Bundestag) passed the German Act implementing the Consumer Credit Directive (EU) 2023/2225 of 18 October 2023 (CCD 2023) (the "Act").
 The Act largely corresponds to the government bill, with only a few adjustments.
-These changes follow the recommendation of the Committee on Legal Affairs (Rechtsausschuss) and relate in particular to exceptions for debit cards with deferred payment (see BT-Drs.
-21/5381).
-New provisions on scoring (section 37a of the Federal Data Protection Act (Bundesdatenschutzgesetz)) have also been added, which will not be discussed separately below.
+These changes follow the recommendations of the Committee on Legal Affairs (Rechtsausschuss) and relate in particular to exceptions for debit cards with deferred payment (see Bundestag Document 21/5381).
+New provisions on scoring (section 37a of the German Federal Data Protection Act (Bundesdatenschutzgesetz)) have also been added, which will not be discussed separately below.

 Changes to consumer credit law